I arrive back at jail, again.

 I am not joking when I say I never have one hunger pain again in jail.
 Nubs and I have all the food we need.

 Here’s the funny part, at least it is funny to me.
-Nubs spreads the news of this “miracle,” as others call it, amongst the inmates.
+The news spreads of this “miracle,” as others call it, amongst the inmates.
 I start having some of them come up to me the night before their court hearing and ask me to pray that they will be released.

 At first, I just laugh.
 They are dead serious.